alexfernandez/alexfernandez.github.io/2023/job-search.md

 My focus is on software developer jobs in technical companies, but most of the lessons should be extensible to any jobs in the tech sector.

-# The Job Search
+# 🔍 The Job Search

 The whole process from first application to accepting an offer took roughly 7 weeks,

-## Lessons Learned
+## 📝 Lessons Learned

 The following lessons were useful to me.

 1. Referrals work much better than cold applications.
-2. Participate in the community for better exposure.
+1. Participate in the community for better exposure.
-3. Have a clean, to the point CV.
+1. Have a clean, to the point CV.
-4. Keep a spreadsheet with all job applications including every human interaction.
+1. Keep a spreadsheet with all job applications including every human interaction.
-6. Try to meet your future team.
+1. Try to meet your future team.
-5. Take-away assignments always take longer than they state.
+1. Take-away assignments always take longer than they state.
-5. Train like crazy for the jobs you are looking for.
+1. Train like crazy for the jobs you are looking for.
-5. Looking for a job is stressful.
-6. Learn from your mistakes and move on.
+1. Learn from your mistakes and move on.
+1. Decisions are subjective; but they should take objective facts into consideration.
+1. Always look for the people that referred you.
+1. Looking for a job is stressful.

-## Yes, but What Job?
+## 👷 Yes, but What Job?

 It was roughly one year after joining NTRDE full time in September 2022;
 we had not got the financing we were looking for.